rgitzel/azul-generator/README.md

 So far only "dev" versions are deployed.
 I haven't progressed far enough with the project to have dev/qa/prod environments yet.

-It can be deployed using AWS tools, or using the Serverless framework.
+It is deployed using [Runway](https://docs.onica.com/projects/runway/en/latest/index.html) and Serverless.

 ## Run it locally from the command line

+    $ cd generator
     $ make build

     $ node dist/cli